Skip to content

 Section titled “1.
 What Are Toric Intraocular Lenses (Toric IOLs)?”

 Corneal astigmatism of 1.0 D or more is present in approximately 30–40% of cataract outpatients, and 1.5 D or more is found in 15–29%.
 Uncorrected astigmatism is a major cause of reduced postoperative uncorrected visual acuity.
-Currently, regular astigmatism with cataract is the main indication, but it is also used in various conditions such as mild to moderate keratoconus, post-keratoplasty, and post-pterygium excision 2).
+Currently, regular astigmatism with cataracts is the main indication, but it is also used in various conditions such as mild to moderate keratoconus, post-keratoplasty, and post-pterygium excision 2).

 Q What is a toric IOL?